Luffier/ladderr/README.md

 to parse and open the target path.

 The files in this repo:
-- ladderr.js: the userscript itself
+- ladderr.user.js: the userscript itself
-- ladderr.reg: the custom protocol handlers `ladderr-open:` and `ladderr-select:`
+- ladderr.reg: the custom protocol handlers `ladderr-open:` and `ladderr-select:` for Windows
+- linux/ladderr-handler.sh: Linux custom protocol handler script
+- linux/install.sh: installs the protocol script and desktop entry
+- linux/uninstall.sh: reverts the install script changes
 - uninstall-ladderr.reg: removes the protocol handlers from the registry
 - urlparser.ps1: Powershell script describing the one-line code that is executed when the protocols are invoked

 To learn more about protocol handlers, you can read [MS-URI-Handlers](https://github.com/amartinsec/MS-URI-Handlers).

-## How to use
+## How to install

+- Install the custom protocol handlers:
+  - For Windows: download and double-click [`ladderr.reg`](https://github.com/Luffier/ladderr/blob/master/windows/ladderr.reg) (can be easily removed with [`uninstall-ladderr.reg`](https://github.com/Luffier/ladderr/blob/master/windows/uninstall-ladderr.reg)).
-- Install the custom protocol handlers by double-clicking [`ladderr.reg`](https://github.com/Luffier/ladderr/blob/master/ladderr.reg) (can be easily removed with [`uninstall-ladderr.reg`](https://github.com/Luffier/ladderr/blob/master/uninstall-ladderr.reg)).
+  - For Linux: download the `ladderr-handler.sh` and `install.sh` ([linux dir](https://github.com/Luffier/ladderr/blob/master/linux/)) and execute the installer (can be easily removed with `uninstall.sh`).
 - Install the userscript from [greasyfork](https://greasyfork.org/scripts/479135-ladderr), [openuserjs](https://openuserjs.org/scripts/luffier/Ladderr) or directly from the [repo](https://github.com/Luffier/ladderr/blob/master/ladderr.user.js).
 - Configure the root path mapping in the settings menu (see section below).